rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> The HyperMart outside of Garland Texas has 58 check-outs.
+> Each month, there is at least one report of UFOs from each province of Canada.

 [Source](http://www.djtech.net/humor/useless_facts.htm)